Deletion-Restriction for Logarithmic Forms on Multiarrangements: Introduction

-where $\rho^H$ is induced by restriction, $S\to S/(\alpha_H)$.
-Under Terao's hypotheses, the map $\rho^H$ is surjective, so logarithmic derivations on $\A$ can be understood in terms of those on the smaller arrangements $\A'$ and $\A^H$.
-In general, though, the sequence \eqref{eq:euler} fails to be right exact, and we show in Theorem~\ref{thm:les} how to continue it to a long exact sequence.
+where $\rho^H$ is induced by the restriction map $S\to S/(\alpha_H)$.
+Under his hypotheses, the map $\rho^H$ is surjective, and logarithmic derivations on $\A$ can be understood in terms of those on the smaller arrangements $\A'$ and $\A^H$.
+In general, though, the sequence \eqref{eq:euler} fails to be right exact.
+We show in Theorem~\ref{thm:les} how to extend it to a long exact sequence.

 The analogous exact sequence of logarithmic forms was first considered by Ziegler in~\cite{Z2}: